 Sometimes auditors discover adverse conditions and events that cast substantial doubt on the entity’s ability to continue as a going concern over the next year.
 Possible red flags include:

 When auditors reject the going concern assumption, they may adjust balance sheet values to liquidation values, rather than historic costs.
 Footnotes also may report going concern issues.
-And the auditor’s opinion letter — which serves as a cover letter to the financial statements — may be downgraded when uncertainties arise.
+And the auditor’s opinion letter — which serves as a cover letter to the financial statements — may downgrade when uncertainties arise.

 Audit opinions vary depending on available information, financial viability, errors discovered during audit procedures and other limiting factors.
 The cleanest, most desirable type of audit opinion is an “unqualified” one.
 Here the auditor states that the company’s financial condition, position and operations are fairly presented in the financial statements.